Devotional.com - Free Christian Devotional

 “Who is wise and understanding among you?
 Let him show it by his good life, by deeds done in the humility that comes from wisdom.” – James 3:13

 Do you want to gain wisdom?
-Then follow Jesus.
+Then follow Jesus and let your life be flowing with good deeds that glorify Him.
 Today in prayer, praise the Lord that He is our ultimate example.
 Seek to follow Him closely so you may bring glory to Him.

 “Not until we have become humble and teachable, standing in awe of God's holiness and sovereignty... acknowledging our own littleness, distrusting our own thoughts, and willing to have our minds turned upside down, can divine wisdom become ours.” – J.I.
 Packer